eltociear/developer.gov.sg/collections/_products/categories/infrastructure-and-hosting/government-on-commercial-cloud-plus/overview.md

 GCC+ is launching in 2023 for onboarding by government agencies.

-Agencies will be adopting the lift-and-shift model for timely migration from GPC to GCC+, and as subsequent step, refactor/redevelop/optimise their applications and data for GCC+.
+Agencies should adopt the lift-and-shift approach to ensure timely migration from GPC to GCC+.
+Lift-and-shift refers to keeping the agency systems broadly intact, and rehosting the systems in the GCC+ environment.
+Such lifted-and-shifted systems should be refactored or redeveloped subsequently, to optimise them to run better on GCC+.

+Refactor means to redevelop only the relevant part(s) of the agency's system.
+Redevelopment, on the other hand, impacts the entire agency system to make it better-suited for the GCC+ environment.

 More details about GCC+ will be revealed soon.